slcs-jsc/jurassic/README.md

 Mandatory build and runtime dependencies include:
 - GNU Scientific Library (GSL) for numerical calculations
-- netCDF-C library for file input/output
+- netCDF-C and HDF5 libraries for file input/output
 - GNU C compiler with OpenMP support

 A complete list of mandatory and optional dependencies is provided in the